Santiago8888/gh-actions-recipes/docs/GitHub Client.md

 ## Features

-- [ ] Get time when Branch was Opened, PR created and Merged.
+- [ ] Know how likely a PR is going to be approved.
-- [ ] Get number of commits during each step.
+- [ ] The approximate time for a PR to be resolved.
-- [ ] Store results in DB.
+- [ ] An repository activity indicator with trends.
-- [ ] Get Activity counts as in total numner of PRs & Merged branches.
+- [ ] Comparisson of stats across repositories.
-- [ ] Compare across GitHub Repos.
+- [ ] An agility score for good practices.

 ## RoadMap